One dead in overnight blaze at Christchurch property

-A person has died in a fire at a home and caravan in the Christchurch suburb of Redwood overnight.
+A person has died in a caravan fire at a property in the Christchurch suburb of Redwood overnight.

 Emergency services were called to the Te Maru Place property in Redwood at about 12.40am.